p12tic/sanescan/README.md

 **sanescan** is a scanning and OCR application that supports a variety of scanners via the SANE scanner driver project.

+The objective of sanescan is to produce pdf files with the best possible underlying text layer.
+Text selection in document viewers should work as if the document was not scanned.
+The characters in the text layer must correspond exactly to the underlying scanned image.

 The application UI is currently beta quality.

 Dependencies